Closing the achievement gap starts with addressing the opportunity gap, especially when it comes to technology access in the classroom.

 When students in high-poverty rural schools have greater access to new technologies and teachers who know how to use them, academic performance on math and science tests scores can increase.
 That’s true even if teachers are not totally transforming the way they are teaching, according to research by Dr. Meg Blanchard and her team.

-Blanchard, an associate professor of science education in the Science, Technology, Engineering and Mathematics Department at NC State, designed technology-enhanced professional development aimed at reaching a large percentage of the teachers – mostly math, science, and technology – at each of two rural, high poverty middle schools with predominantly (80 percent) minority students.
+Blanchard, an associate professor of science education in the Science, Technology, Engineering and Mathematics Education Department at NC State, designed technology-enhanced professional development aimed at reaching a large percentage of the teachers – mostly math, science, and technology – at each of two rural, high poverty middle schools with predominantly (80 percent) minority students.

 “Underlying everything I do is the desire to lift kids out of poverty,” said Blanchard.
 “One way to do this is to equip teachers to use technology tools in new ways that encourage students’ excitement about learning.”